 PROJECT CREDITS: Builder: Dean Scurrah Builders Pty Ltd. Engineer: JSA Consulting Engineers Pty Ltd. Photographer: Adam Gibson

-AWARDS: 2017 Edith Emery Award for Residential Architecture – Houses (Alterations and Additions)
+AWARDS: 2017 AIA Edith Emery Award for Residential Architecture – Houses (Alterations and Additions).

 Churchill Avenue House